 Individuals with medical conditions that can be improved by physical activity (such as diabetes, hypertension, depression, and more) are able to receive reimbursement from their healthcare flexible spending account to pay for some exercise programs or equipment.
 Expenses for exercise to improve general health are not eligible.
 A Letter of Medical Necessity is required for all exercise referrals.

-A Letter of Medical Necessity form is available here.
-It must be completed by your doctor, affirming that physical activity is medically necessary, i.e. treatment which can improve a medical condition.
+A Letter of Medical Necessity form must be completed by your doctor, affirming that physical activity is medically necessary, i.e. treatment which can improve a medical condition.

 Who is Eligible?